HermanShpryhau/MJC-School-Theory/Module #2. REST API Basics.md

 `ApplicationContext` implementations:
 - `AnnotationConfigApplicationContext` — Loads a Spring application context from one or more Java-based configuration classes
 - `AnnotationConfigWebApplicationContext` — Loads a Spring web application context from one or more Java-based configuration classes
-- `ClassPathXmlApplicationContext` — Loads a context definition from one or more XML files located in the classpath, treating context-definition files as class- path resources
+- `ClassPathXmlApplicationContext` — Loads a context definition from one or more XML files located in the classpath, treating context-definition files as classpath resources
 - `FileSystemXmlApplicationContext` — Loads a context definition from one or more XML files in the filesystem
 - `XmlWebApplicationContext` — Loads context definitions from one or more XML files contained in a web application